iceyrazor/iceys-server-modpack-manager/README.md

 if you dont have the webserver running. you can close the exe once console output stops.

 # possible future plans
+1. allow custom synced folders and files for configs and scripts
-1. to make a client that syncs the modpack from the server
+2. to make a client that syncs the modpack from the server